 When we saw this behavior, we let them know we were prepared to take this to trial to fight for this family.
 We reminded them that there was more than enough evidence to show how the childcare facility was not up to standards put out by the state.

 In the end, we settled this case on behalf of the affected family for an amount that would give the young boy and his family the tools he needed to recover from this devastating incident.
-We had the expertise to understand what could’ve been prevented by the daycare and how they should compensate our clients for the mistakes they made.
+We had the expertise to understand what the daycare could've prevented and how the daycare should compensate our clients for the mistakes made by their staff.

 Although the child needed physical attention as well as psychological and emotional care, he was able to improve his overall health.
 His settlement was imperative in getting him the proper care that he needed so that he would go on to have a normal, well-adjusted childhood.
 At this stage in a young person’s life, one instance of being left alone can cause years of emotional distress and trauma—this toddler felt scared and abandoned at that moment, leading to months and even years of anxiety.

 Problems like these arise quite often.
 We’ve found that private daycares and schools tend to cut corners in an attempt to save money.
-We are determined to put a stop to negligence in daycare facilities across Texas and across the country.
+We are determined to put a stop to neglectful behavior in daycare facilities across Texas and across the country.

-If you or someone you know has had their child neglected or abused at a daycare or school, please contact us.
-Our team fights on behalf of families to ensure they are getting the justice they deserve and holding these facilities accountable.
+If you or someone you know has a child who was neglected or abused at a daycare or school, please contact us.
+Our team fights on behalf of families to ensure they are getting the justice they deserve, and we're always holding these facilities accountable.
 Call our team at (214) 669-4409 or email us at [email protected].